sylvain-meunier/stageL3/Rapport/rapport.typ

 #set page(numbering: "1")

 #show: ieee.with(
-  title: [Tempo curves estimation, generation and analysis,\ L3 intership (CNAM / INRIA)\ 27/05/24 - 02/08/24],
+  title: [Tempo curves generation, estimation and analysis\ L3 intership (CNAM / INRIA)\ 27/05/24 - 02/08/24],
   abstract: [
     Tempo estimation consists in detecting the speed at which a musician plays, or more broadly at which a piece of music is played.
 Such speed is usually expressed with respect to symbolic representation of the piece, in order to match the intuitive notion of a regular _pulse_.
-    We present here some results regarding the generation and analysis of local tempo curves of musical performances, involving first methods that need to be given some symbolic information, and then methods that don't.
-More precisely, we focus here on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level, and with or without prior knowledge of a reference @score.
-In order to do so, we introduce mathematical formalisms based on underlying notions of litterature works.
+    We present here some results regarding the generation and analysis of local tempo curves from musical performances involving, first, methods that need to be given some symbolic information, and then methods that don't.
+More precisely, we focus here on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level, and with or without prior knowledge of a reference #gls("score", long: true).
+In order to do so, we introduce mathematical formalisms based on underlying notions in the literature.
   ],
   authors: (
     (